Deloopings of Hurwitz spaces: Rational cohomology

 \subsection{Stable rational cohomology of classical Hurwitz spaces}

-We apply Theorem \ref{thm:HbBQG} in the case of a finite PMQ $\Q$ with trivial multiplication: recall that every PMQ with trivial product is Poincare, in particular it is $\bQ$-Poincare.
-The algebra $\cA(\Q)$ is isomorphic in this case to $\bQ[x_S\,|\, S\in\conj(\Q_+)]/(x_S^2)$, i.e. the quotient of the polynomial ring over $\bQ$ with one variable $x_S$ in degree 2 for each conjugacy class $S\subset \Q_+$, modulo the ideal generated by the squares $x_S^2$.
-A minimal Sullivan model for $\cA(\Q)$ is given by the cdga $(\bA(\Q),d)$, where
+We apply Theorem \ref{thm:HbBQG} in the case of a finite PMQ $\Q$ with trivial multiplication: recall from \cite[Example 6.20]{Bianchi:Hur1} that every PMQ with trivial product is Poincar\'e, in particular it is $\bQ$-Poincar\'e.
+The algebra $\cA(\Q)$ is isomorphic in this case to $\bQ[x_S\,|\, S\in\conj(\Q_+)]/(x_S^2)$, i.e. the quotient of the polynomial ring over $\bQ$ with one variable $x_S$ in degree two for each conjugacy class $S\subset \Q_+$, modulo the ideal generated by the squares $x_S^2$.
+A minimal Sullivan model for $\cA(\Q)$ is given by the commutative differential graded algebra $(\bA(\Q),d)$, where